 Getting a Mortgage with 3 or 4 People

 With UK inflation rates reportedly continuing to rise, the cost of living crisis is worsening and is making mortgages a much harder milestone for many people to reach.
-At the same time, the property market remains resilient, only adding increasing pressure to the problems of affordability.
+At the same time, the property market remains resilient, only adding further pressure to affordability challenges.

 In such times, it is not uncommon for us to be asked “How many people can be put on a single mortgage application?”
 One common misconception is that only two people can be placed on a mortgage – but that’s not true!